RETHINKING “THE CODE”

-KANSAS CITY, MO—A decade ago, gene expression seemed so straightforward: genes were either switched on or off.
+A decade ago, gene expression seemed so straightforward: Genes were either switched on or off.
 Not both.
-Then in 2006, a blockbuster finding reported that developmentally regulated genes in mouse embryonic stem cells can have marks associated with both active and repressed genes, and that such genes, which were referred to as “bivalently marked genes”, can be committed to one way or another during development and differentiation.
+Then in 2006, a blockbuster finding reported that developmentally regulated genes in mouse embryonic stem cells can have marks associated with both active and repressed genes, and that such genes, which were referred to as “bivalently marked genes,” can be committed either way during development and differentiation.

 “There has been a lot of excitement over the idea that promoters of developmentally regulated genes exhibit both the stop and go signals,” explains Shilatifard.
 “That work supports the idea that histone modifications could constitute a code that regulates gene expression.
 However, we have argued that the code is not absolute and is context dependent.”

-The study’s findings also potentially impact oncogenesis, as tumor-initiating “cancer stem cells” exhibit bivalent histone marks at some genes.
-“Cancer stem cells are resistant to chemotherapy, making them difficult to eradicate,” says Hu.
+The study’s findings also potentially impact oncogenesis, as tumor-initiating cancer stem cells exhibit bivalent histone marks at some genes.
+“Cancer stem cells are resistant to chemotherapy, making them difficult to eradicate,” says postdoctoral fellow and the study’s first author Deqing Hu, PhD.
 “Our work could shed light on how cancer stem cells form a tumor or suggest a way to shut these genes down.”